What is WGR? A brief history of the magazine that cannot be named

 13 Feb 98 38 game and puzzle fonts, Giza, dice games, chess variants, The Great Dalmuti

-As I do not think that specialized print magazines are viable anymore in the Internet age, it is unlikely that WGR will ever be physically published in any form, but a long-term goal of this website is to publish old articles from WGR (revised as needed) and articles that exist in electronic form but which were never printed.
-Some of these will appear as free articles on the website.
+As I do not think that specialized print magazines are viable anymore in the Internet age, it is unlikely that WGR will ever be physically published in any form (also, I eventually came to hate every second of the physical process of binding and mailing a printed paper magazine).
+However, a long-term goal of this website is to publish old articles from WGR (revised as needed) and articles that exist in electronic form but which were never printed.

 One full issue and several compilation articles have now been posted, particularly: